danielneil/Smart-Worm-Habitat/README.md

 ## How is it "smart"?

+Think smart phone, your phone is "smart" because it has a computer inside it, same dealio with the Smart Worm Bin - it has a computer inside it.

-Well, it uses a little computer (nawww) to monitor the following:
+It uses a little computer (nawww) to monitor the following:

 * Outside Temperature
 * Inside Temperature
 * Soil Moisture level
 * Soil PH level

-& with pretty graphs too!
+& with pretty graphs!

 ## It sends alerts, too!